mankindjnr/dockerizing_applications/README.md

 - create a docker-compose.yml file in the parent directory
 - run `docker-compose up --build` to build and run the containers
+- add `-d` flag to run the containers in the background

 ## Access the applications